CGNS/cgns.github.io/README.md

 # CGNS DOCUMENTATION

-https://github.com/CGNS/cgns.github.io is new location for CGNS documentation
+https://github.com/CGNS/cgns.github.io is the location for CGNS current documentation

+https://github.com/CGNS/cgns-archives is the location for CGNS previous documentation

 ## Documentation Development